Showcase Project Information

-Submit your showcase application by February 13th (we encourage you to submit as soon as possible) to ensure a spot in the conference schedule!
+Come back to this page to submit your Showcase application before the deadline to ensure a spot in the conference schedule!
 If you have any questions, email [email protected].

 Each school can submit an unlimited number of projects, so long as 5 representatives from the school will attend the conference to present each project.

 Projects should be substantial.
 If a high level of effort is apparent when your project is being judged, your project will earn more points.
 Think outside the box, cover all your bases, and use a team to divide a huge project into small pieces so your school can succeed.
 The winning project of the TechOlympics showcase will have the opportunity to present their project on the main stage in front of over 500 of their peers!